Rashidapp/Armory_Documentation/essentials/traits.md

 - `Bundled` - handling common stuff like character controllers, bundled in Armory
 - `Nodes` - assembling logic visually
 - `UI` - working with canvas & user interface

+## Trait Events

+Trait exposes events - this makes it possible to get notified about its life-cycle.

+- `Trait.notifyOnAdd()` - trait is added to an object
+- `Trait.notifyOnInit()` - object which this trait belongs to is added to scene
+- `Trait.notifyOnRemove()` - object which this trait belongs to is removed from scene
+- `Trait.notifyOnUpdate()` - update game logic here
+- `Trait.notifyOnRender()` - update rendering here

+As the scene is being built asynchronously, `onInit` event can get called at a time when not all scene objects are present yet.
+If trait construction depends on other scene objects, use `Scene.active.notifyOnInit()` event which gets called as soon as the scene is fully constructed.

 ## Trait Properties